samfeldstein/notebook/content/notes/digital-notebook-project-notes.md

 On the 404 page, I tell users to check the url.
 If it includes `/private/`, they've stumbled on a private note.

 This only works if you're okay with keeping your private notes in a specific folder.
 A more flexible approach would be to include a `private` key in a note's frontmatter, and use that to filter it from git and the site output.
-Though as you can see in my [[private-notes-in-foam-and-eleventy|notes on the subject]], this is more complicated than it sounds.
+Though as you can see in my [notes on the subject](private-notes-in-eleventy.md), this is more complicated than it sounds.

 ## Checklist